Compensation Tables For Personal Injury Claims

 ---|---|---|

-Brain damage | Moderate: (iii) Memory and concentration are impacted with a small risk of epilepsy. | £43,060 to £90,720 |
+Brain damage | Moderate: (iii) | £52,550 to £110,720 |

-Soft Tissue Compensation Tables For Personal Injury
+Soft Tissue Injury Compensation Payouts

 A soft tissue injury might refer to sprains and strains.
 They usually affect the muscles, tendons and ligaments around the bones.
 Although they are often minor injuries, they can cause symptoms that can severely affect people.